New ‘Child’s Play’ Fan Film Releases Extremely Creepy Trailer And Poster

-Of all the horror movies and franchises undergoing restructuring at the moment like Halloween, It, Friday the 13th, and Pet Sematary, the one franchise seeing perhaps the most action is the horror saga centered around serial-killer-turned-doll, Charles Lee Ray, better known as Chucky.
+Of all the horror movies and franchises undergoing restructuring at the moment like Halloween, IT, Friday the 13th, and Pet Sematary, the one franchise seeing perhaps the most action is the horror saga centered around serial-killer-turned-doll, Charles Lee Ray, better known as Chucky.

 Child’s Play was originally released in 1988 and spawned six sequels, the most recent being Cult of Chucky.
-However, it so appears original creator Don Mancini is teaming up with the voice of Chucky, actor Brad Dourif, to create a series based on the classic horror franchise.
+However, it so appears the original creator, Don Mancini, is teaming up with the voice of Chucky, actor Brad Dourif, to create a series based on the classic horror franchise.

 What’s more, MGM studios is preparing to release a feature-film remake of Child’s Play next year as well.

-If that wasn’t enough Chucky for horror fans, a new fanmade trailer just made its way to the internet and appears to have horror fans buzzing, according to Bloody-Disgusting.
+If that wasn’t enough Chucky for horror fans, a new fan-made trailer just made its way to the internet and appears to have horror fans buzzing, according to Bloody-Disgusting.
 The fan film is simply titled Charles and recently debuted online to much praise for its creepy, atmospheric tone.

 Charles is written and directed by Tony Bizz and appears to have a simple, but effective, premise.

 Charles is described by filmmaker Tony Bizz as a non-profit fan film set to be released in 2019.
-As of yet no official release date has been announced.
+As of yet, no official release date has been announced.

 Trailer & Poster for CHILD’S PLAY Fan Film CHARLES Are Creepy AF – https://t.co/NepcU1uHSp pic.twitter.com/JORnxLmop2